 Therefore, we request a Classified part-time permanent position.
 The position would entail approx. 480-500 hours per year, averaging approx. 40 hours per month.
-Such a position would require a flexible, hourly schedule to accomodate the eposodic nature of the job; the position would be year-round to accomodate the needs of Theatre Arts, SRT, Music, and Dance.
+Such a position would require a flexible, hourly schedule to accommodate the episodic nature of the job; the position would be year-round to accommodate the needs of Theatre Arts, SRT, Music, and Dance.
 Due to the night and weekend schedule for the position, this position would also qualify for Shift Differential.